mjameer/Performance-Improvement-10years-Old-App/README.md

 -	Minimal connection pool size.
 -	SQL queries run over 20 minutes during performance issues which would cause cascading disasters and consume all of the application's heap.
 -	Batch job keeps inserting into DB tables, which were indexed and have a size of over 400,000 records
 -	Existing batch jobs are scheduled in a window where they will continue running during peak business hours, causing DB deadlocks.

-I applied a wave of performance tuning, automation, and modernization approaches to this application, which resulted in a 100% incident reduction, ranging from 25+ incidents per month to zero incidents.

 #### Fixes applied